Local systems in diffeology: Introduction

 We proceed to the consideration on localizations of more general diffeological spaces.
 In \cite{G-H-T}, G\'omez-Tato, Halperin and Tanr\'e constructed an algebraic rational homotopy theory for topological spaces with arbitrary fundamental groups by means of {\it minimal} local systems.
 In this manuscript, by relating the local systems over $K(\pi, 1)$-spaces to the model structure of $\mathsf{Diff}$, we propose a framework of rational homotopy theory for diffeological spaces to which we may apply a lot of computational machinery in the theory for topological spaces.

 In order to describe our main result pertaining to localizations of diffeological spaces, we fix some notation and terminology.
-We say that a pointed connected Kan complex $X$ is {\it fibrewise rational} if the universal cover $\widetilde{X}$ of $X$ is rational and finite $\Q$-type; that is, $H_i(\widetilde{X} ; {\mathbb Z})$ is a finite dimensional vector space over $\Q$ for $i \geq 2$; see \cite[Definition 6.1]{G-H-T}.
+We say that a pointed connected Kan complex $X$ is {\it fibrewise rational} if the universal cover $\widetilde{X}$ of $X$ is rational; that is, $H_i(\widetilde{X} ; {\mathbb Z})$ is a vector space over $\Q$ for $i \geq 2$; see \cite[Definition 6.1]{G-H-T}.
+A fibrewise rational Kan complex $X$ is of {\it finite type} if $H_i(\widetilde{X}; {\mathbb Z})$ is a finite dimensional vector space over $\Q$ for each $i\geq 2$.
 We refer the reader to \cite{Iv, Mo, R-W-Z} for comparisons between the fibrewise localization (see Section \ref{sect:local_systems}) and other localizations.
+In particular, the result \cite[Theorem 3]{R-W-Z} tells us that a map $f : (X, b)\to (Y, c)$ between pointed path-connected spaces is a fibrewise rational homotopy equivalence if and only if the induced map $C_*(X, b) \to C_*(Y, b)$ between the pointed normalized singular chains induces a quasi-isomorphism on the cobar construction.

-We call a pointed connected diffeological space $M$ {\it fibrewise rational} if so is the Kan complex $S^D(M)$.
+We call a pointed connected diffeological space $M$ {\it fibrewise rational} (of {\it finite type}) if so is the Kan complex $S^D(M)$.
 One of our main results is described as follows.